OSDH: Garfield County gains 250 new COVID-19 cases as 5 Northwest Oklahoma deaths reported

 ENID, Okla. — Five COVID-19-related deaths were reported in Northwest Oklahoma over the past week, according to Oklahoma State Department of Health on Wednesday.

-OSDH’s weekly numbers — which OSDH acute disease service reports to the CDC — on Wednesday showed Oklahoma has 8,440 confirmed deaths though the CDC/NCHS’ Provisional Death Count, which is based on death certificates and is OSDH’s primary reported number, placed the overall count in Oklahoma at 9,370 deaths, a weekly increase of 272, in which the coronavirus was the cause or a contributor.
+The Health Department's weekly numbers — which OSDH acute disease service reports to the CDC — on Wednesday showed Oklahoma has 8,440 confirmed deaths The CDC/NCHS’ Provisional Death Count — which is based on death certificates and is OSDH’s primary reported number — places the overall count in Oklahoma at 9,370 deaths, a weekly increase of 272, in which the coronavirus was the cause or a contributor.

 OSDH showed 585,721 total cases from CDC provisional state data, including 1,966 from Wednesday, and 584,692 total cases, a weekly increase of 15,818, with OSDH’s disease investigation summary.
 Of the latter number, there were 23,533 active, a decrease of 3,799 in the past week.
 OSDH no longer reports recovered cases.